 Mobile App Advantages

 - Speed and Performance — Mobile apps work with a phone’s built-in features, like location services, microphone, and camera, so apps built for the mobile device usually work faster.
 (However, there are exceptions, depending on the specific functionality of the app.)
+Allowing apps to access these native features also makes using them feel seamless.
+For example, taking a photo within an app feels a lot more natural than using a laptop to take a photo and then upload that onto a web app.
+As well, mobile apps are hosted on local databases, so they offer consistent fast speeds.

 Mobile App Disadvantages

-- Cost of Maintenance — Mobile apps require regular maintenance updates for bug fixes, security issues, etc.
+- Cost of Maintenance — Mobile apps require regular maintenance updates for bug fixes, security issues, etc. Though cross platform languages have made bug fixes easier, there are still more updates required to keep a mobile app’s code clean when compared to a web app.

 Pros and Cons of Building a Web App